trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo
 ```

-It compiles both source code and storage
+It compiles both source code and storage.

 Before deployment, to simulate a call to our entrypoint **poke**, use `taq simulate`.
-The contract parameter `Poke()` and the initial storage with the default empty set is passed to the execution
+The contract parameter `Poke()` and the initial storage with the default empty set is passed to the execution.

 7. Edit the second file **pokeGame.parameterList.jsligo**